Red Clump Stars in the Sagittarius Tidal Streams: Introduction

-A photometric study by \citet{bel06} found a gradient in the ratio of old to young stars along the arms of the Sgr tidal streams.
-In their work, they looked at the number of Blue Horizontal Branch (BHB) stars compared to the number of Red Clump (RC) stars in the core of the Sgr and in an area far from the core along one of the tidal streams.
-They found that the BHB stars are five times more abundant in the stream than in the core of the dwarf galaxy when comparing to the RC stars.
-Their results were based solely on star counts from photometric data which means contamination from various sources (galaxies in the BHB colors and foreground disk stars in the RC colors) were harder to eliminate than if there were spectroscopic information available.
-Seeing this as an opportunity, we set out to observe RC stars spectroscopically and try to confirm their membership in the tidal streams of the Sgr kinematically.
-The benefits of these observations would be two-fold.
-First, it would give a more precise measure of the number of intermediate age stars in the streams of the Sgr.
-Second, the kinematic measurements of the stream would be directly comparable to previous measurements using a new and unique stellar population and could help constrain different models of our Galaxy's dark matter halo.
+In particular, a photometric study by \citet{bel06} found a gradient in the ratio of old to young stars along the arms of the Sgr tidal streams.
+This study compared the ratio of BHB stars to RC stars in the core of the Sgr and in an area far from the core along one of the tidal streams.
+The authors found the BHB/RC ratio to be five times larger in the stream than in the core of the dwarf galaxy.
+This led \citet{bel06} to conclude that a steep, radial, age/metallicity gradient must have been present in the progenitor Sgr prior to the tidal stripping events that produced the stream.
+This result was based solely on star counts from photometric data where contamination from various sources (galaxies in the BHB colors and foreground disk stars in the RC colors) were difficult to eliminate.

+This current paper is part of a program to observe RC stars spectroscopically and to confirm their stream membership through kinematics and surface gravity determinations.
+This method greatly reduces the effects of background contamination.
+A clean sample of RC stream members is used to determine the stellar density of stars at one point along the Sgr stream.
+This program, coupled with stellar densities from other populations, ultimately holds the potential for the reconstruction of the Sgr IMF, initial stellar distribution, and clues to the internal dynamics of the progenitor Sgr.

 In section \ref{sec:data} of this paper we will discuss the sample selection criteria and the observations and reductions of our spectroscopic data.
 Section \ref{sec:analysis} describes the analysis procedure used to provide a clean RC sample.
 In section \ref{sec:results} we present the results found using this stellar sample and follow it up in section \ref{sec:discussion} with a discussion of these results.